Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 | 4–6 weeks | Steady impression/click data |

-For my site, impressions spiked from 5/22 → 30 days later: 26,000 impressions/month.
-Naver seems to have its own probation period, similar in feel to Google sandbox.
+For my own site, impressions spiked from 5/22, and 30 days later I was at 26,000 impressions a month.
+Naver seems to run its own probation period, much like the Google sandbox in feel.

 One-liner

-If your site targets Korea, Naver SearchAdvisor comes before GSC.
-Five minutes of work, 80% of the traffic channel.
+If your site targets Korea, I'd put Naver SearchAdvisor ahead of GSC.
+Five minutes of work gets you 80% of the traffic channel.

 Related